monicawidmann/monicawidmann.github.io/_pages/research.md

 ## In Progress

-Ballots, Bonds, and Green Backs: How Elections and Regime Types Shape Eco-Financing
+Borrowed Credibility: Fiscal Stress, Democracy, and Signaling in Sovereign Green Bond Markets

+Politics of the Green Label: Partisan Polarization and Municipal Climate Finance

 Negotiating Sovereign Debt: The Choice for Incomplete Contracts

 Civil Unrest and Financial Crises: Distributive Politics in Lebanon

 ## Policy Briefs